svermeulen/vim-macrobatics/README.md

     Yes!
 This can be quite useful.
 You can do this by either triggering a named macro via a key binding, or by triggering another macro that is stored in a different register than the current macro.

+* ### _Why did my macro stop working suddenly?_

+    This was probably because a mapping that was used inside the macro was changed.
+One of the dangers of using macros is that it uses "recursive" mappings.
+In other words, macros depend heavily on the current key bindings in place at the time the macro was recorded.
+If you later modify one of the bindings that was used inside the macro, the macro will break.
+In this case you will need to re-record the macro.

 * ### _Why should I use a named macro for a custom key map?
 Why can't I just directly map to the contents of the macro register?_

     Yes, this approach usually works as well.
 Assuming the macro you want to bind is stored in the `m` register, you can accomplish this by adding the following to your `.vimrc`: